gabrielroriz/math-ml/README.md

 # Math for Machine Learning and Data Science

-This repository was created to document and practice the knowledge acquired in the Math for Machine Learning and Data Science course (DeepLearning.AI / Coursera).
+This repository was created to document and practice the knowledge acquired in the [Math for Machine Learning and Data Science](https://www.deeplearning.ai/courses/mathematics-for-machine-learning-and-data-science-specialization/) course (DeepLearning.AI / Coursera).

+The course covers essential topics such as linear algebra, calculus, probability, and statistics, with a focus on their practical application in real-world AI problems.

 ## Quickstart